There’s a lot of myths out there about Intuitive Eating.

-Let’s walk through and debunk the 4 most common myths about intuitive eating.
+Let’s walk through and debunk the 4 most common intuitive eating myths.

 Myth #1.
 You’re going to eat junk all day.